 The structure of family support initiatives within the Child Safety stream can be viewed in light of The Australian Research Alliance for Children and Youth (ARACY) report, "Inverting the Pyramid: Enhancing Systems for Protecting Children" and the National Framework for Protecting Australia's Children.
-The Families funding area provides support services to families along the continuum of need as depicted in the diagram below in order for families to get the right service at the right time.
+The Families funding area provides support services to families along the continuum of need (as depicted in the diagram below) in order for families to get the right service at the right time.
 Program types include Tertiary Family Support, Intensive Family Support, Secondary Family Support and Targeted Family Support.
 The Families funding area does not have responsibility for the Universal Support services.
-All "Families" funded services are directed towards vulnerable families, children and young people (0 - under 18 years) who have entered or are at risk of entering the child protection system.
+All "Families" funded services are directed towards families with children and young people (0 - under 18 years) experiencing vulnerability who have entered or are at risk of entering the child protection system.

-Family support services, such as Tertiary Famiy Support services (formerly known as Family Intervention Services or FIS) and Assessment and Service Connect (ASC) operate at the tertiary level and work with families whose children are subject to statutory intervention.
+Family support services, such as Tertiary Family Support services (formerly known as Family Intervention Services or FIS) and Assessment and Service Connect (ASC) operate at the tertiary level and work with families whose children are subject to statutory intervention.
 These services aim to improve family functioning and increase individual capability and resilience so that it is safe for their children to live with, or be reunified with them, or if not, and they are living out of home, to maintain a relationship with their families.
+Family Participation Program (FPP) services also operate at the tertiary level, assisting families who have been the subject of a notification or who are already subject to intervention by the child protection system.

-Most family support services are positioned within secondary services, providing support of varying intensity to families whose children are not subject to statutory intervention but are at-risk of entering the child protection system.
+Most family support services are positioned within the secondary level, providing support of varying intensity to families whose children are not subject to statutory intervention but are at-risk of entering the child protection system.
 The secondary family support system is three tiered delivering intensive family support, secondary family support and targeted family support.